 “With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God’s likeness.
 Out of the same mouth come praise and cursing.
 My brothers and sisters, this should not be.
+Can both fresh water and salt water flow from the same spring?
 My brothers and sisters, can a fig tree bear olives, or a grapevine bear figs?
 Neither can a salt spring produce fresh water.”1

 Have you ever said something and then immediately wish that you could take it back?
 This has happened to me, more than once I am afraid to say.
 I don’t intend to be hurtful, but I allow my opinion to take the lead instead of allowing the Holy Spirit to speak through me.
 One benefit of making mistakes, is the opportunity to learn from it.
 I have learned to analyze my thoughts before speaking and am learning to discern when it is of God and when it is just me getting in the way.
 Our words are so powerful and have the potential to be a blessing to those around us but can also do great damage.

 Today’s passage reminds us of the importance of being consistent in our talk.
 The same way we use our tongue to sing praises to God on Sunday is the same way we should be using our tongue to encourage and speak love to one another daily.
 I love the following quote from John Piper: